 2. What’s your Unique Value Proposition?

-To create an effective resume, define what your unique blend of skills is.
+To create an effective resume for digital marketing, define what your unique blend of skills is.
 Develop your own proposition.
 Think and write down aspects that differentiates you from the crowd.

 Highlight your unique blend of skills aka unique value proposition.
 What makes you different from others?
 Your ability to write catchy headlines or your in-depth research?
 Or maybe, your ability to create compelling videos?
-Whatsoever it may be, find it and define it in your digital marketing resume.
+Whatsoever it may be, find it and define it in your resume for digital marketing.

 Pro tip: Consider it aligning it with the job you are applying to.

 Determine your messaging strategy before you write your resume.
 You are required to think about: